Supreme Court allows Trump administration to enforce transgender military ban

 Six months later, then-Defense Secretary James Mattis announced a revised policy that would allow transgender individuals in the military, provided that they served "in their biological sex" and did not seek gender-transition surgery.

-Federal district court judges in California, Washington, DC, and Washington state issued orders blocking the policy nationwide.
-They said it likely amounted to unconstitutional discrimination and rejected the administration's claims that military readiness was at issue.
+Federal district court judges in California, Washington, D.C., and Washington state issued orders blocking the policy nationwide.
+They said it most likely amounted to unconstitutional discrimination and rejected the administration's claims that military readiness was at issue.

 "There is absolutely no support for the claim that the ongoing service of transgender people would have any negative effect on the military at all.
 In fact, there is considerable evidence that it is the discharge and banning of such individuals that would have such effects," wrote Judge Colleen Kollar-Kotelly of the court in Washington, D.C.

-The Justice Department went to the U.S. Supreme Court in November, urging the justices to take up the issue even before the cases had gone through the federal appeals courts — a request the Supreme Court grants very rarely.
-A month later, the government as a fall back asked the court to narrow the effect of the lower court rulings so that they applied only to the individuals who sued and not to the entire country.
+The Justice Department went to the Supreme Court in November to urge that the justices take up the issue even before the cases had gone through the federal appeals courts — a request the Supreme Court grants very rarely.
+A month later, the government as a fallback asked the court to narrow the effect of the lower court rulings so that they applied only to the individuals who sued and not to the entire country.

 Opponents of the ban urged the court to leave the lower court orders in place that prevent enforcement of the Trump administration's proposed policy change.

-The justices also took no action the issue of whether federal laws prohibiting sex discrimination on the job also apply to sexual orientation.
+The justices also took no action on whether federal laws prohibiting sex discrimination on the job also apply to sexual orientation.
 Federal appeals courts are divided on the question.

 In other action Tuesday, the justices said they would not hear Indiana's effort to revive a state law intended to restrict access to abortion.
-Passed in 2016 and signed by then-governor Mike Pence, the law prohibited what the state called discriminatory abortions — those sought because of characteristics of the fetus, including gender, race, or diagnosis of Down syndrome or other defect.
+Passed in 2016 and signed by then-Gov. Mike Pence, the law prohibited what the state called discriminatory abortions — those sought because of characteristics of the fetus, including gender, race or a diagnosis of Down syndrome or other defect.

-Supporters of the measure said the law responded to medical developments that allow women to choose which child to bear, an option the state said was not contemplated at the time of the Roe v Wade decision.
-But Planned Parenthood said it was an unconstitutional restriction on abortion rights and lower courts agreed, preventing the law from taking effect.
+Supporters of the measure said the law responded to medical developments that allow women to choose which child to bear, an option the state said was not contemplated at the time of the 1973 Roe v.
+Wade decision.
+But Planned Parenthood said it was an unconstitutional restriction on abortion rights, and lower courts agreed, preventing the law from taking effect.